 (Surmah Chashm Arya, Ruhani Khaza’in, Vol. 2, pp. 60-65).

 Surmah Chashma Arya is nothing more than the written debate that MGA had with Murlinder at his own house in Qadian with some Hindus.
 The Hindus attacked the miracle of the splitting of the moon and MGA defended the orthodox Islamic position.
-MGA never changed this belief until he died.
-After MGA died, it was downgraded as a lunar eclipse of sorts (see BA5).
+MGA changed this belief in 1901 (See the ijaz-e-Ahmadi quote) it was downgraded as a lunar eclipse of sorts.
+In fact, MGA claimed to better than Muhammad (Saw)(astagfarullah), since MGA got 2 eclipses and Muhammad (Saw) only got one.

 “””Let it be known that the miracles of Prophets are of two kinds: (1) Those that are purely heavenly phenomena, in which human design and reason play no part, such as the miracle of the splitting of the moon, a miracle of our lord and master, the Holy Prophetsa.
 God manifested this miracle through His infinite power to manifest the majesty of His true and perfect Prophetsa.
 (2) Miracles of wisdom.
 These are manifested with the help of the extraordinary wisdom that only comes from Divine revelation.
 An example of this is the miracle of Solomon referred to in the verse